hashicorp/consul-helm/README.md

 1. Add the HashiCorp Helm Repository:

         $ helm repo add hashicorp https://helm.releases.hashicorp.com
-        hashicorp" has been added to your repositories
+        "hashicorp" has been added to your repositories

 2. Ensure you have access to the consul chart: